Pinellas County Singles With Children Estate Plan

 That’s why it’s important for Pinellas County singles to have an estate plan: to name who they want as beneficiaries and as decision makers for them and their children.

-Pinellas County Florida probate and estate lawyer Jim Martin typically drafts these estate plan documents for single persons with children (He is also Board Certified in Real Estate Law by The Florida Bar.):
+Pinellas County Florida probate and estate lawyer James W. Martin typically drafts these estate plan documents for single persons with children (He is also Board Certified in Real Estate Law by The Florida Bar.):

 Last Will and Testament: This legal document says two things — who is entitled to your assets at your death, and who will be your personal representative or executor after your death.
 This does not take effect until death.
 It can be revoked and a new will signed as many times as you want before death.
 A will does not avoid probate at death, but it names who you want to be your beneficiaries and handle your estate.
 When the single person has children, the will might include a testamentary trust to provide for the children until they are self-supporting, in which case it will name a trustee to hold and manage assets for the children until that time.